vjindu/P05VehicleDetection/README.md

                             hist_feat=hist_feat, hog_feat=hog_feat)
 ```

+We read in all the images of car and non-car from the dataset provided.
+An example of car and non car images are displayed below

+![alt text][car_noCar]

+The HOG features were tested for various color spaces and the result image is displayed below.

+![alt text][HOG_car_noCar]

 After a lot of trial and error LUV and RGB color spaces seemed to be giving the best results for training using LinearSVM classifier.